We Are Eco-Friendly

 Formation of a Green Team in Lake Placid

 We created a green team here at the resort.
-The team consists of Peter, Andréa & Jenn Holderied (owners & operators), and the Ordering Gurus, Sierra, Sunny and Melanie.
+The team consists of Peter, Andréa & Jenn Holderied (owners & operators), and the Front Desk and Housekeeping Gurus, Sierra, Sunny and Melanie.
 The purpose of the green team is to be environmental stewards and hold our suppliers responsible for providing us with the most sustainable products they can offer.
 We are proud to say that our entire resort staff continually look for new ways to improve our sustainability programs and often come up with our best ideas.

 Recycling Efforts in Lake Placid – Sky Rocket!

 We began our in-room recycling program in June of 2007.
 It was received with a resounding YES!
 We have had more than 85% of our guests participate in the program during their stays.
 Since the programs inception we have more than doubled the amount of recycling this resort sends out.
 That means that the amount of garbage that is sent to the landfills has been seriously reduced.
 Last year we recycled 486 Cubic Yards of garbage.
 How much is 486 cubic yards?

 New Eco-Friendly Guest Rooms at Golden Arrow Lakeside Resort